masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 <!--* Keep in mind this only works with each icon having their own image-->

+Icons are dumped in the 4bpp format, so you shouldn't use `--lz77` to compress them.
 There are several ways of inserting item icons, so I'll only be covering two.

 The first method is to use this macro to `ORG` to the item icon table:
 ```